 PGA Golf Club

 As you may have guessed given its notable reputation, PGA Golf Club is where you’ll find Florida’s best golf courses.
-PGA professionals from all over train and play on any one of the four 72-hole premier courses — Wanamaker (7,045 yards), Ryder (7,000 yards), Dye and St. Lucie Trail Golf Club Course (6,906 yards).
+PGA professionals from all over train and play on any one of the four 72-hole premier courses — Wanamaker (7,045 yards), Ryder (7,000 yards) and Dye.
 Budding beginners can take their first swings at the PGA Village six-hole Family Short Course, while all levels can perfect their skills at the impressive 35-acre PGA Center for Golf Learning and Performance.
 Guests can attend social and golf events, participate in tennis programs on five lighted Har-Tru courts and lounge in a remodeled pool area with shades, new furniture and a heater.

 Sailfish Splash Water Park